-In 2021, HYSAWA won a competitive REACH call to be contracted for the pilot phase of SafePani.
+Based on lessons learned from the 2019-2020 diagnostic phase, co-funded by the UNICEF-REACH project and implemented by Ministry of Local Government, Rural Development and Cooperatives, HYSAWA (national NGO) won a competitive call in 2021 to execute the pilot phase of the professional service delivery model.
 HYSAWA has an established record of constructing high quality drinking waterpoints nationally.
 SafePani provided an opportunity for HYSAWA to take on the additional responsibility for maintenance and monitoring services against agreed performance metrics.
 In addition, data management systems on operational and financial performance need to be designed to monitor and evaluate results.